iOS 12 is now available: How to update, best new features and more

 Apple on Wednesday officially announced that Sept.
 17 is the day iOS 12 will launch -- and the update is finally here.
-This is the operating system that will power your iPhone ($820 at Amazon Marketplace), iPad ($345 at Amazon Marketplace) and iPod Touch for the next year.
+This is the operating system that will power your iPhone, iPad ($599 at Apple) and iPod Touch for the next year.
 In other words, it's kind of a big deal.
 The new operating system is also the default on Apple's new iPhone XS and iPhone XS Max.

 The new features include Memoji, parental controls, better notifications and a new app, Measure.
 With iOS 12 finally upon us, let's take a look at everything you need to know.